 Joanne Furio is a writer and teacher of nonfiction in all its forms, from memoir to essays, feature writing and composition.

-Based in the San Francisco Bay Area, Joanne's essays and interviews have appeared in The Believer, The Evening Street Review, Bay Area Generations, The East Hampton Star, Mary: a Journal of New Writing and Newsday and on the websites Juked and Panoply, among others.
+Based in the San Francisco Bay Area, Joanne is essayist-observer drawn to the topics of relationships, place and culture.
+Her essays and interviews have appeared in The Believer, The Evening Street Review, Bay Area Generations, The East Hampton Star, Mary: a Journal of New Writing and Newsday and on the websites Juked and Panoply, among others.